 “Can you make sure I get the proposal by 8 AM in the morning?” asked my client.

 However, neither of my flights had wifi.
-In addition, I had a very short layover in Philadelphia.
-I ended up getting back home after 2 AM in the morning.
-I had created the proposal on the plane, so all I really had to do was connect to the internet when I got home and send the proposal.
+And the layover in Philadelphia was very tight.
+I ended up getting back home after 2 AM.
+I created the proposal on the plane, though.
+So all I really had to do was connect to the internet to send the proposal.
 It was a huge file, though.
 So, I connected my laptop, hit send, and waited.
 When it looked like the email was gone, I went to bed.
-The next morning I woke up, and the email was still in my outbox.
-It didn’t finish sending.

 I worked so hard, but I didn’t focus on the details.
 As a result, I missed out on a big opportunity and let my client down.
+Pay attention to deadlines so you don’t disappoint your clients as well.

-Constructive Criticism in Employee Evaluations
+Be Careful Using Constructive Criticism in Employee Evaluations.

 When you take corrective actions like the story above and let the employee save face, annual evaluations are easier as well.
 The most important difference between constructive and destructive criticism in employee evaluations is for there to be no surprises in the process.
 If you are a great coach, an employee evaluation should be like an award ceremony not a funeral.
 Don’t wait to give feedback.
 Do your coaching throughout the year.